Study climate change, its human impacts, and national and local solutions in northern and coastal Tanzania.

 With SIT faculty and Mount Kilimanjaro National Park experts, you’ll learn about the climatology, ecology, and hydrology of the extinct volcano, including its two glaciers.
 In the mountains, you’ll investigate how climate change affects migrating wildlife (such as wildebeests and zebras) and the livelihoods of the pastoral Maasai in Ngorongoro and the agricultural Shambaa.

-Explore marine conservation in the Zanzibar Archipelago.
+Explore climate change and marine conservation in the Zanzibar Archipelago.

 In the coastal region, you’ll study coral reef conservation, tropical forest management, and resource management.